 Everybody loves a good homemade bean dip.
 Top it with cheese and bake it until hot and bubbly and you've officially got the ultimate party appetizer on hand!
 This Refried Bean Dip requires only a few simple ingredients, comes together quickly in just 10 minutes or less, and feeds a crowd.
 So get your chips ready, folks, because this dip bakes up hot and cheesy, and it's absolutely perfect for dipping.

-Today, in addition to a seriously savory and addictively delicious bean dip recipe, we’ll also cover a few time-saving tips, how to make your bean dip ahead of time (if needed) and all the fun things you can serve it with!
+Today, in addition to a seriously savory and addictively delicious bean dip recipe, we'll also cover a few time-saving tips, how to make your bean dip ahead of time (if needed) and all the fun things you can serve it with!
+Round out your party dip spread with easy Velveeta Cheese Dip, Rotel Dip with Ground Beef, or Mexican Layer Dip!

 WHAT'S IN REFRIED BEAN DIP?